P2000

 Increased tailpipe NOx emissions, likely failing an emissions inspection.

-Related NOx sensor codes may accompany P2000 if sensor health is compromised.
+Related NOx sensor codes may accompany P2000.

 How to diagnose P2000